pantheon-systems/documentation/source/content/guides/account-mgmt/traffic/03-overages.md

 <Alert title="Overage charges temporarily waived" type="danger" >

-In response to your feedback, Pantheon is temporarily waiving overages charges.
-Automated overages are now paused.
+In response to your feedback, Pantheon has temporarily paused the automated overage program.
 See [related release note](/release-notes/2024/08/overage-charges-updates).

 </Alert>